 The ultimate list of the 10+ best post-workout vegetarian meals for athletes.
 These foods have the right mixture of nutrients to help you recover faster and gain muscle.

-Did you know that what you eat after a workout for recovery is just as important as what you eat before a workout for fuel?
+Did you know that what you eat after a workout is just as important as what you eat before a workout?
 Believe it or not, eating the right types of recovery foods can actually help you grow stronger as an athlete.

-Your post-run meal or snack replaces nutrients that were depleted during your workout and supplies your muscles with the necessary building blocks to recover and get stronger.
+The post-workout meal or snack replaces nutrients that were depleted during the workout and fuels muscles with the necessary building blocks to recover and get stronger.

 Take the guesswork out of fueling yourself with a FREE 7-Day Vegetarian Athlete Meal Plan.

 Not to mention that the proper recovery foods help you feel energized for tomorrow’s workout.
 Think of it as a feedback loop.
-You workout and feel tired, then you eat recovery foods, which help your body bounce back in time for tomorrow’s workout.
+You work out and feel tired, then you eat recovery foods, which help your body bounce back in time for tomorrow’s workout.

 You use up all of your stored carbs, aka glycogen, during a workout.
-Eating carbs after a workout helps to replenish that glycogen, which aids in muscle growth.
+Eating carbs after a workout replenishes that glycogen, which aids in muscle growth.

 Protein is necessary to repair the breakdown of muscle tissue that accompanies a workout.
 Pairing carbohydrates and protein together has been shown to help with overall recovery.

 Besides the physiological components of recovery, it’s also important to think about hunger and appetite.
 If you don’t eat after a workout, you’ll probably feel very hungry later on in the day.
-This can cause you to overeat foods that aren’t all the nutritious and don’t help with recovery.
+This can cause you to overeat foods that aren’t nutritious and don’t help with recovery.

 How soon after a workout should I eat?

 The recovery window is within 1-2 hours after a workout, so try to eat something as soon as you can.
 That said, research has found that recovery continues for 24-hours, so it’s necessary to eat well after a hard workout.

 Putting recovery foods into your system as soon as you can after a workout will satisfy your appetite and prevent you from going crazy on pizza and ice cream later on in the day.